-Most people in Hong Kong may not have heard of the term "astrology", but they almost certainly have come across the "weekly" or "monthly forecast" columns for the 12 zodiac signs in the media.
-Those columns describe what is called "the Sun sign" which is just a small component of the whole birth chart - and the art and practice of interpreting the chart is "astrology", to put it simply.
+For quite a lot of people, astrology is just the "weekly" or "monthly forecast" columns for the 12 zodiac signs that they see in the media.
+But serious astrology is actually much more than that.
+Those columns only describe what is called "the Sun sign" which is just a small component of the whole birth chart - and astrology is the study and practice of interpreting the entire chart.
 Contemporary Western astrologers typically draw up a round chart like the following for a full analysis, based on the client’s detailed birth data.
 Below shows the birth chart of Prince George (born on 22 July 2013, 4.24pm in London) of the British royal family:

 The birth chart, divided into 12 houses, shows the locations of the heavenly bodies (including the Sun) against the backdrop of the 12 zodiac signs, with each sign spanning across 30 degrees, as seen from the client’s birthplace the moment he or she was born.

 Though astrology had been commonly used for "fortune-telling" or divination purposes for centuries, interpretations of the birth chart in contemporary Western astrology have generally discarded the highly fatalistic tone in favour of a more psychological and/or spiritual approach.
 The aim is to help clients gain greater self-awareness to make more informed decisions for themselves.

 The birth chart shows what we were given at birth.
 The planets are like building blocks that we have to work on for the rest of our lives, and each of us was given a different, unique set of building blocks at birth.
 This represents both the pre-defined limits and the infinite possibilities in our lives.
 The better we understand what building blocks we have on hand, the more we can use them to create a spectrum of options.

 If two people were born at exactly the same time and place, hence their birth charts are the same, does it mean they will be the same?
 Like in terms of personality, what they will encounter, etc?